tradersnow222/zksyncApprovalChecker/README.md

 - Select OR select all to revoke allowances
 - Disconnect wallet with a confirmation prompt
 - Theme toggle for dark, light, and dim modes
-- Helpful links for more information on token approvals, zkSync Explorer, zkSync Docs, zkSync Bridge, and swapping tokens on 1inch
+- Helpful links for more information on token approvals and swapping tokens on 1inch

 ## Setup